What is sweet itch in horses?

 - Keep your affected horses tucked away in the barn during peak midge activity hours which are early morning and dusk.

-- Use superfine screen around their stalls to keep the buggers out.
+- Use superfine screens around their stalls to keep the buggers out.
 Don’t forget to cover the top of the stall.
 You can also use a fan in the stall during those times of the day.

 - Midges like to hang out near water, so have a barn-wide hunt for water sources that can be drained.
 Fix leaky sprinklers that puddle, dump standing water, and work on drainage.
 Move affected horses away from standing or stagnant water sources.